 - Competency based questions

 - These require you to provide a real life example to explain how you behaved in a certain situation.
-Past behaviour is used as an indicator to assess potential future performance
+Past behavior is used as an indicator to assess potential future performance

 - Delivering a structured answer is crucial - research the STAR method to guide you

-- Top Tip: Ensure your examples are varied and recent (the more recent the past behaviour; the greater the indication of future ability)
+- Top Tip: Ensure your examples are varied and recent (the more recent the past behavior; the greater the indication of future ability)

 - Technical questions